-Bangladesh’s rising GDP/capita and young population has been a beacon of hope over the last decade.
+Bangladesh’s rising GDP/capita and a young population have been a beacon of hope over the last decade.
 However, high rates of youth unemployment and disproportionately high female unemployment rates may dampen the optimism of economic progress.
 In Bangladesh, the male labor force participation rate (LFPR) was 80% while the female LFPR was 36% in 2017.
-The national unemployment rate of women is almost twice the rate of men.
+The national unemployment rate for women is almost twice the rate of men.
 Although the gap between the unemployment rates of men and women has decreased over the last five years, it is still significantly large.
-The burden of unpaid domestic chores, especially childcare, is disproportionately borne by women and may be obstructing closure of the gender-employment gap.
+The burden of unpaid domestic chores, especially childcare, is disproportionately borne by women and maybe obstruct the closure of the gender employment gap.
 According to a recent study done in Bangladesh by the World Bank, women spend almost 8X more time than men on childcare.

-Data from both employers and employee was analyzed to assess the status, benefits and challenges of employer supported childcare in Bangladesh.
+Data from both employers and employees were analyzed to assess the status, benefits, and challenges of employer-supported childcare in Bangladesh.
 The analyses reveal that 23% or 68 of 306 employers are providing childcare, 16% or 51 of 306 employers are planning to provide childcare and 61% or 187 of 306 are not planning to provide childcare.
 Employers providing childcare reported positive impacts of childcare on 8 key business indicators such as organizational profitability, productivity, morale, talent acquisition, employee retention, etc. demonstrating a clear business case.

 Results of the data analyses and the consequent recommendations were presented in a detailed policy brief which was launched by IFC and LightCastle on November 6, 2019.
-The launch included roundtable discussions regarding childcare provisions with key stakeholders from the public, private and development sectors.
-The policy brief was very well-received and is available for download at https://databd.co/reports/tackling-childcare-the-business-benefits-and-challenges-of-employer-supported-childcare-in-bangladesh.
+The launch included roundtable discussions regarding childcare provisions with key stakeholders from the public, private, and development sectors.
+The policy brief was very well-received and is available for download here.